 If you complete a full-time course accredited by TASC you will usually get this qualification at the end of Year 12, however, you can take longer than two years to meet the standards.
-This means that if you are in Year 10 or 11 you should plan your study program so that you can get this new qualification.
+This means that if you are in Year 10 or 11 you should plan your study program so that you can attain this qualification.